Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: JWST GRB host galaxy sample

 \section{JWST GRB host galaxy sample}

 There are around 30 GRBs with an afterglow absorption line metallicity measured with a statistical uncertainty of better than 0.25~dex \citep{wsb+17,blw+19,hdt+23}.
-From this parent sample we selected those host galaxies with measured UV/optical star-formation rates (SFRs) from UV continuum or emission line fluxes, but without the necessary spectra to measure an emission line metallicity.
+From this parent sample we selected those host galaxies with measured UV/optical star-formation rates (SFRs) from UV continuum or emission line fluxes, but without the necessary spectra to measure a metallicity.
 This left us with a sample of 15 GRB host galaxies.
 We then further down-selected the sample to only include those GRB host galaxies with an estimated \ha\ flux brighter than $3.5\times 10^{-18}$~erg~cm$^{-2}$~s$^{-1}$ based on the SFR, leaving us with a final sample of 10 long GRB host galaxies.
 This flux limit was set by our requirement to measure strong emission lines at wavelengths spanning from \oii\ to \ha\ with S/N$>5$ in less than 4~hours (including overheads) according to the JWST exposure time calculator, above which the data volume exceeds the middle threshold set by JWST when using the {\sc nrsirs2rapid} readout pattern\footnote{\href{https://jwst-docs.stsci.edu/jwst-general-support/jwst-data-volume-and-data-excess\#JWSTDataVolumeandDataExcess-DataVolumeDatavolume}{jwst-docs.stsci.edu/jwst-general-support}}.
-Our need for an accurate absorption line metallicity biases our sample against more metal-rich and thus dusty host galaxies that attenuate most of the afterglow, thus reducing the spectrum signal-to-noise (SNR) ratio.
-In addition, the requirement that our host galaxies were previously detected in emission, either in imaging or spectra, introduces a preference for the brightest, and thus most star-forming galaxies of those with accurate absorption metallicities.